Ole Edvart Rølvaag

 Ole Edvart Rølvaag (/no-NO-03/; Rølvåg in modern Norwegian, Rolvaag in English orthography) (April 22, 1876 – November 5, 1931) was a Norwegian-American novelist and professor who became well known for his writings regarding the Norwegian American immigrant experience.
-Ole Rolvaag is most cited for Giants in the Earth, his award-winning, epic novel of Norwegian immigrant homesteaders in Dakota Territory.
+Ole Rolvaag is most cited for Giants in the Earth, epic novel of Norwegian immigrant homesteaders in Dakota Territory.

 Biography

 O.E.
 Rølvaag's 1896 immigration diary from Dønna, Norway to the United States.
 In this diary, he discusses his journey to Elk Point, South Dakota.

 At 14 years of age Rølvaag joined his father and brothers in the Lofoten fishing grounds.

 He was sent a ticket to America in 1896 from an uncle who had emigrated earlier.
 He traveled to Union County, South Dakota, to work as a farmhand.
 He settled in Elk Point, South Dakota, working as a farmhand until 1898.
 With the help of his pastor, Rølvaag enrolled in Augustana Academy in Canton, South Dakota, where he graduated in 1901.
 He earned a bachelor's degree from St. Olaf College in Northfield, Minnesota, in 1905, and a master's degree from the same institution in 1910.
 He also had studied for some time at the University of Oslo.